-This young man may have been one Thomas Nevin’s apprentices or assistants.
+This young man may have been one Thomas Nevin’s apprentices or assistants, and most likely an employee of the Hobart City Corporation (HCC).

 The stereoscopic apparatus pictured in the photograph is a double lens stereograph viewer.
 A box of this size could hold a large number of stereo cards; turning the wooden handle (underneath the young man’s right hand) changed the card being viewed.

-Other details of interest are the studio furnishings: the three legs of the table look to be hand-carved wooden images of a griffin.
-Behind the table is a plain chair.
-Next to the young man is a low, upholstered chair covered with a protective material.
+Other details of interest are the studio furnishings: the table with griffin-shaped legs and the upholstered chair covered with a protective material feature in many of these full-length studio portraits.
 The mandatory curtain draped down the right side of the image was a conventional framing device.
-These studio furnishings appear in several other cartes by Thomas Nevin of his family members and private clients.
+These studio furnishings appear in several extant portraits by Thomas Nevin of his family members and private clients taken between 1870 and 1876..

 At least the diamond-patterned carpet in the portrait of the man with the stereoscope was spared the big red blobs of this portrait.
 Both of these photographs were coloured after their purchase by members of a Northern Tasmanian family, and probably by the children of the family.
-They were not coloured in this fashion by Nevin or his studio colourists.
-Examples of Nevin’s hand-tinting of cartes of his own family members show delicate touches.
-Some of his photographs of convicts (i.e. prisoners) were also coloured for heightened realism to assist the public in recognizing escapees, and these were displayed in Nevin’s shop window, on the walls of the Police Office, and in the windows of the Mercury newspaper offices.
+They were not coloured in this fashion by Thomas J. Nevin or his studio colourists.
+Examples of Nevin’s hand-tinting of cartes of his own family members show considerable artistry.
+Some of his photographs of convicts (i.e. prisoners) were also coloured for heightened realism to assist the public in recognizing escapees, and these were displayed in Nevin’s shop window, on the walls of the Municipal Police Office at the Hobart Town Hall, and in the windows of the Mercury newspaper offices.

 For a comprehensive view of the life and work of Tasmanian photographer Thomas J. Nevin (1842-1923), visit the weblog developed by descendants, readers and collectors.